GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part06.rst

 The GENERIC tree code for a logical negation is TRUTH_NOT_EXPR.

 Finally, any other token is a syntax error, so diagnose them as usual.
-This completes the handling of null denotations.
+T his completes the handling of null denotations.

 .. code-block:: c
   :lineno-start: 84